mitchs91/Strapi-Test/README.md

-# Strapi-Test
+# Strapi application

-Playing around with Strapi
+A quick description of your strapi application